YEAR 9 OPTIONS

 Taster Day Options

-Students will submit their Taster Day choices via an online form, which will be live from 5.00pm on Monday 10 February.
+Students will submit their Taster Day choices via an online form, which will be live from 5.00pm on Monday 23 February via Teams.

 Students can access the Library during break and lunchtime to submit their choices.